Positive spoof Lehmer factorizations

-Let $\varphi$ denote the Euler totient function.
-In \cite[Foreword]{Lehmer1932}, Lehmer conjectured that if $n$ is an integer such that $\varphi(n) \mid n - 1$, then $n$ is prime.
-This problem has been attacked repeatedly in the ensuring century, with a strong emphasis on computation aided by a judicious helping of elementary number theory \cite{burcsi2011computational, Cohen-Hagis, Hagis}.
+Here and throughout the paper, $p$ denotes a prime number.
+In the Foreword of \cite{Lehmer1932}, Lehmer conjectured that if $n$ is an integer such that $\varphi(n) \mid n - 1$, then $n$ is prime.
+This problem has been attacked repeatedly in the ensuing century, with a strong emphasis on computation aided by a judicious helping of elementary number theory \cite{burcsi2011computational, Cohen-Hagis, Hagis}.
 These results show that if $n$ is a counterexample to Lehmer's totient conjecture then $n > 10^{20}$ and $n$ has at least 14 distinct factors \cite{Cohen-Hagis}, and that if $3 \mid n$ then $n > 10^{36 \cdot 10^7}$ and $n$ has at least $4 \cdot 10^7$ factors \cite{burcsi2011computational}.
-Analytic arguments prove that the number of counterexamples to Lehmer's totient conjecture that are bounded by $X$ is subquadratic in $X$ \cite{Luca-Pomerance}, although of course we expect much more to be true.
+Analytic arguments prove that the count of counterexamples to Lehmer's totient conjecture that are bounded by $X$ is subquadratic in $X$; more precisely, it is proven in \cite{Luca-Pomerance} that this quantity is no greater than